-I will take you back to the mainland on the Indonesian island of Flores.
-If, like me, you cross the island, you will meet many people wearing traditional fabrics called ikat, very beautiful, whose patterns and colors differ from one region to another.
+I'm taking you back to the mainland, to the Indonesian island of Flores.
+If, like me, you travel across the island, you will meet many people wearing traditional fabrics called ikatThe patterns and colors of these very beautiful textiles differ from one region to another.

-In Flores, it's not fair folklore of another age or tourism craft.
-Even if, of course, the sale to foreign visitors constitutes a significant source of income, especially for the inhabitants of the traditional villages of the magnificent region of Bajawa, where many tourists stop.
+In Flores, it's not just folklore from another age or tourist crafts.
+Although, of course, the sale to foreign visitors is a significant source of income, especially for the inhabitants of the traditional villages of the beautiful region of Bajawawhere many tourists stop.
 But in real life, people wear ikat.

-I've seen it everywhere, in the markets, in the villages.
-It is especially the old ladies who wear it.
+I saw it everywhere, in the markets, in the villages.
+It is mostly the old ladies who wear it.

 I also met some men, an ikat around the kidneys.
-There are lots of ways to tie the ikat and wind in it, it can indifferently turn into a coat, shawl, skirt, sarong or baby carrier...
+There are lots of ways to tie the ikat and to wrap it around oneself, this one being able to be transformed indifferently into coat, shawl, skirt, sarong or baby carrier...

-It is a fabric that is expensive, up to 1 million rupees (about 80 €) for the most beautiful pieces.
-Related to the standard of living of the island, it's a hell of a lot.
-In the past, the dimensions, colors and designs of an ikat also reflected the social status of the wearer.
+It is an expensive fabric, up to 1 million rupees (about 80 €) for the most beautiful pieces.
+Compared to the standard of living on the island, this is a lot of money.
+In the past, the dimensions, colors and designs of an ikat also reflected the social status of the person wearing it.

 An ikat, it takes a lot of time to make, from several weeks to several months, because it is necessary to dye each weft thread in specific places, to form the future patterns, before the actual weaving.
 The most beautiful ikats are reserved for important occasions, ceremonies and family reunions.

-Misir, my driver-guide, who made me discover Flores from east to west, stopped at a moment with a family of his acquaintance, so that I could observe a weaver in full action.
+Misir, my driver-guide, who made me discover Flores from east to west, stopped at one point at the home of a family of his acquaintance, so that I could observe a weaver in action.

 Nice people.
 The old lady very willingly agreed that I take her picture, with big smiles, while kindly lecturing the children intimidated by my presence.

-The weaving of the ikat is "obviously" a woman's work.
+Weaving ikat is "obviously" a woman's work.
 It takes one to several weeks to weave a large canvas.
-In the traditional villages visited by tourists, women make smaller, way-table decorations, which they can sell more easily as souvenirs.
+In the traditional villages visited by tourists, women make smaller ones, like table runners, for decoration, which they can sell more easily as souvenirs.

-I have long observed the peaceful and patient work of this old lady, seated on the dusty floor, literally attached to her loom by a wooden strap and fabric in the back.
+I watched for a long time the peaceful and patient work of this old lady, sitting on the dusty floor, literally tied to her loom by a wooden strap and fabric on her back.

-I do not particularly like traditional crafts and it's been a long time since I bring back more "memories" of my travels in Indonesia.
-But this job forces my admiration.
-It seems incredibly complex: it is necessary to color the threads in the right place, in advance, and do not go wrong by arranging the frame, to reconstruct sometimes very elaborate drawings ...
+I am not particularly fond of traditional handicrafts and it's been a long time since I brought back "souvenirs" from my trips to Indonesia.
+But this work is really something I admire.
+It seems to me incredibly complex: you have to color the threads in the right place, in advance, and then not make mistakes when laying out the weft, to reconstitute sometimes very elaborate designs...

-I was a little sorry to be already too busy, question baggage, by my diving bardas and my camera equipment.
-Otherwise, for once, I would have let myself try to bring back one of these beautiful fabrics, which really remain, in my mind, the symbol of Flores and the Small Islands of the Sunda.
+I regretted a little to be already too much encumbered, as far as luggage is concerned, by my diving bardas and my photo equipment.
+Otherwise, for once, I would have been tempted to bring back one of these splendid fabrics, which really remain, in my mind, the symbol of Flores and the Small Sunda Islands.